yochaigal/cairn/wip/2e/forestcrawl.md

 ## Introduction
 - A pointcrawl is a great method for exploring complex, non-linear areas like forests, swamps, or cities, where the paths between points of interest can be labyrinthine and less easily defined than in a wide open space.
-- A forestcrawl is a type of pointcrawl that focuses specifically on travel through forested regions, trying to capture the density, non-linearity, and intricate network of paths within a heavily wooded area.
+- A forestcrawl is a type of pointcrawl that focuses specifically on travel through forested zones, trying to capture the density, non-linearity, and intricate network of paths within a heavily wooded area.
 - A forested zone is made up of trails connecting various **Details**, or points of interest within a forested zone.

-## Movement
+## Exploring The Wood
-- Unlike the [**Points**](/wip/2e/wilderness-exploration/#points) found on a much larger map, exploring **Details** (close locations within a forested zone) do not trigger the standard **Wilderness Exploration** rules.
-- When travelling on clearly marked trails, a small forest zone (no more than 15 **Details**) can be explored in its entirety in a single *[*Watch**](https://cairnrpg.com/wip/2e/wilderness-exploration/#watches).
+- When travelling on clearly marked trails, a small forest zone (no more than 15 **Details**) can be explored in its entirety in a single [**Watch**](https://cairnrpg.com/wip/2e/wilderness-exploration/#watches).
+- **Details** in a forestcrawl are close to each other.
+Assume that the PCs are taking the [**Explore**](https://cairnrpg.com/wip/2e/wilderness-exploration/#explore) action, no matter how many locations they visit.
 - If the party attempts to reach a **Detail** without a clearly marked trail or path, the **Warden** should make any associated costs clear: time (a full **Watch**), effort (**Fatigue**), or obvious dangers.

+> If the party is interrupted, stops to investigate something, rest, etc while exploring a forested zone, there may not be enough time to fully explore every connected **Detail**.
+In these cases, rely on the fiction and common sense to determine how much time is left in the day.

 ## Create The Forest